-Biodynamic craniosacral is not a massage.
-It is based on the original work of osteopath Dr William Garner Sutherland who stopped adjusting patients for five years while simply holding their head and observed each person’s system has their own inherent treatment plan.
+Biodynamic craniosacral is based on the original work of osteopath Dr William Garner Sutherland who stopped adjusting patients for five years while simply holding their head and observed each person’s system has their own inherent treatment plan.
 It is a subtle but powerful way the therapist makes light contact at the client’s head, low back and /or heels and at times directly over an injured site, and holds a listening touch which some therapists intersperse with polarity therapy or sharp acupressure points.
-Adding other therapies is a temporary choice by the therapist to assist a client in settling their nervous system and until a “holistic shift” can be attained so the biodynamic work can then be accessed.
+Adding other related modalities such as Natural Facial Rejuvenation may be chosen by the therapist to assist a client in settling their nervous system and until a “holistic shift” can be attained so the biodynamic work can then be accessed.
 (This varies depending on treatment plan.)
 Verbal cues by the therapist can be helpful for somatic resourcing.

 The therapist is a facilitator, listening with the hands while setting fulcrums which allow a series of potential non-velocity self-adjustments of the client to take place, assisting to settle the nervous system and then as non-invasively as possible encourages the client’s natural healing system to activate the flow of and create renewed craniosacral fluid in the choroid plexi of the ventricles in the brain, which is often a great pain reliever… This CSF, in chronic pain, injury, accidents, post-surgery is known to become gelled up rather than a liquid state in the back and cranium.
 Once the ventricles of the brain are cleared by the increased flow of CSF they will then tend to create fresh CSF exuded from the choroid plexi.
 This often gives pronounced relief of pain and / or a sense of calmness and wholeness.
 This is just one of the processes and helpful outcomes of this therapy.